lilygoose89/startupchiangmai/_posts/2019-03-20-co-more-chiang-mais-collaborative-spaces.md

 For budding restauranteurs, the co-kitchen is the perfect way to start testing recipes or hosting weekly chef's tables without committing to a full-time lease and playing hardball with the city's rapacious landlords.

-Chiang Mai's chefs and organic farmers have hosted numerous workshops and events exploring everything from indigenous ingredients to artisinal vegan sushis and French baking.
+Chiang Mai's chefs and organic farmers have put on regular workshops and events here, exploring everything from indigenous ingredients to artisanal vegan sushis and French baking.
 The shared kitchen has become g a hub for culinary creativity and a space for chefs and food enthusiast to explore, learn and celebrate.

 * Location: [Thapae Rd, Tambon Chang Moi, Amphoe Mueang Chiang Mai, Chang Wat Chiang Mai 50300](https://goo.gl/maps/26R8o49vAHD2){: target="_blank"}&nbsp;(in the same courtyard as Tha Pae East and&nbsp;
 * Website: [facebook.com/thapaecokitchenspace](https://www.facebook.com/pg/thapaecokitchenspace/){: target="_blank"}